 To have a dash at Stonington.

-Stonington first gained wealth in the 1790s when its harbor was home to a fleet engaged in the profitable in which the skins of seals clubbed on islands off the and coasts were sold as fur in .
+Stonington first gained wealth in the 1790s when its harbor was home to a fleet engaged in the profitable sealing trade in which the skins of seals clubbed on islands off the Chilean and Patagonian coasts were sold as fur in China.
 Stonington was so important commercially that the U.S. federal government built a lighthouse there in 1823.
 Today it is a museum which is well worth a visit.

 In 1798 Captain Edmund Fanning from Stonington was the first American to sail around the world in the sealer Betsy.
 He stopped in Canton China and traded one hundred thousand seal skins for a cargo of tea, silk, and Chinaware.
 Returning to the US he sold the cargo for the then unheard of price of $52,000.
 This was the beginning of the China trade.
 It was carried out in fast clipper ships commanded by bold Yankee captains and the Stonington merchants prospered.